jeffbalagosa/cloze-deletion-formatter/README.md

 - **Cloze Parsing:** Convert text with cloze deletion tags (`{{c<number>::text}}`) into flashcard front/back pairs.
 - **Interactive GUI:** Use the Tkinter interface to input notes, create cloze deletions with keyboard shortcuts, preview flashcards, and copy them to the clipboard.
+- **Export Options:** Export your flashcards with various field and record separator options for compatibility with different flashcard applications.
 - **Testing:** Unit tests to ensure the cloze parsing works correctly.

 ---